Benjamin-Snyder/flixster-starter/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-I got all of the required features and stretch goals, but I think I could have made the UI a little bit more polished.
-I would have liked to add some more animations and transitions.
+I got all of the required features and stretch goals, but I think I could have made the side bar a little bit more polished.
+I would have liked to add some more animations, transitions, and not have it just be static on the screen.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-Add your response here
+I added the mobile responsiveness last second, so the boxes were large in the favorites/seen tab, but they were still in a grid

 ### Open-source libraries used